Shirley Plantation: History

 His son Edward Hill III inherited the property in 1700 and continued its plantation economy.
 However, Edward Hill III's only son, Edward Hill IV, died at 16 of consumption, leaving no male heirs and only three sisters.
-Edward Hill III died in 1726, and his will bequeathed Shirley plantation to his youngest daughter, Elizabeth who had married John Carter (eldest son of Robert "King" Carter), in October 1723.
-When he died in 1742, his widow remarried, to Bowler Cocke, who represented nearby Henrico County and helped raise the heir, future burgess and patriot Charles Hill Carter (1732-1806).
+Edward Hill III died in 1726, and his will bequeathed Shirley plantation to his youngest daughter, Elizabeth, who had married John Carter (eldest son of Robert "King" Carter) in October 1723.
+When he died in 1742, his widow remarried Bowler Cocke, who represented nearby Henrico County and helped raise the heir, future burgess, and patriot Charles Hill Carter (1732–1806).

 The construction of the present mansion and outbuildings began c.
 1723.
 The mansion, called the "Great House", was completed in 1738 and was located close to the original house built by the Hills that became known as the "Hill House".
 In 1868, owners signed a contract to demolish the Hill House and use its salvaged building materials to construct the mansion at Upper Shirley.

 At least eight generations of the Hill Carter family have occupied the house since 1738.
 Anne Hill Carter was born at Shirley, who on June 18, 1793, married Henry "Light Horse Harry" Lee in the mansion's parlor.
 The couple were later parents of Confederate General Robert E. Lee.

 The plantation used enslaved people to cultivate cash crops, particularly after the mid-17th century when the flow of indentured servants from England became very few.
-According to the first Virginia tax census following the American Revolutionary War, in 1787, Charles Hill Carter owned 67 enslaved people above age 16 at Shirley Plantation and another 67 younger slaves, along with 16 horses and 70 cattle; and he owned another 16 adult slaves and 22 enslaved children and additional livestock at his Long Bridge plantation in the same county.
-In the 19th century, an annual staff of between 70 and 90 enslaved African-Americans were forced to labor on the plantation, including plowing the fields, cleaning, and cooking.
+According to the first Virginia tax census following the American Revolutionary War, in 1787, Charles Hill Carter owned 67 enslaved people above age 16 at Shirley Plantation and another 67 younger enslaved people, along with 16 horses and 70 cattle; and he owned another 16 enslaved adults and 22 enslaved children and additional livestock at his Long Bridge plantation in the same county.
+In the 19th century, an annual staff of between 70 and 90 enslaved Africans were forced to labor on the plantation, including plowing the fields, cleaning, and cooking.

 In 1866, Charles Hill Carter's son and heir, Hill Carter, was forced to retire and divide his estate after he lost the free labor of enslaved people, with the bulk of the estate (the current Shirley Plantation) bequeathed to his son, Robert, and the 'Upper Shirley' portion bequeathed to William Fitzhugh Carter.
 Upper Shirley is now home to Upper Shirley Vineyards.